ecomhouse/.github/CONTRIBUTING.md

 ## Questions?

-If you have any questions regarding the contribution process, feel free to reach out to us at [contact@ecom.house](mailto:contact@ecom.house).
+If you have any questions regarding the contribution process, feel free to reach out to us at [opensource@ecom.house](mailto:opensource@ecom.house).

 ---
 *By contributing, you agree that your contributions will be licensed under the project's existing license.*